nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 3. In SmartGit, rerun through the *OAuth* setup again:
     1. open **Preferences**, section **Hosting Providers**
     2. **Add** a new **GitHub** hosting provider, as described above

+## GitHub Issue Selection

+If both of the below have been configured:
+- A GitHub [access token](#setup), providing authentication into GitHub;
+- and [Bugtraq configuration](Bugtraq-links-to-issue-trackers.md) linking to the associated GitHub repository

+Then SmartGit will allow you to choose an issue from the configured GitHub project at the following points:
+- On the hamburger **(≡)** menu above the **Commit View**, during **Commit** and **Amend last Commit** operations.
+- On the **Select** drop down during interactive rebase operations such as **Squash** in the **Journal** and **Graph Views**.

+#### Notes
+> - Draft items will not be available for selection in SmartGit
+> - Issues which have been closed on GitHub will not be available for selection.
+>   You may need to reopen an issue in order to select it in SmartGit.
+> - In GitHub, issues are owned by a repository, although after associating a repository to one or more projects, issues can be viewed in various views on a project.
+>   SmartGit integrates issues only at repository level.

 ## Troubleshooting Possible Problems & Solutions